klust/SupercomputersForStarters/docs/7_Accelerators/7_01_What_are_accelerators.md

     ranking of June 2022) and in the European LUMI system (fastest European system in the Top500 ranking of June 2022).
 These computers use the CDNA2 architecture.
-A future USA exascale system, El Capitan, planned for 2023 (or possibly 2024 with the supply chain disruptions largely due to Covid), will emply a future version of the architecture, RDNA3, which will bring CPU and GPU very close together.
+A future USA exascale system, El Capitan, planned for 2023 (or possibly 2024 with the supply chain disruptions largely due to Covid), will employ a future version of the architecture, RDNA3, which will bring CPU and GPU very close together.

 -   Intel is also moving into the market of GPGPU computing with their Xe graphics products.
 They have supported using their integrated GPUs for computations for many years already, with even support